thefinn93/finn.io/_posts/2014-03-01-Keybase,-a-site-for-matching-handles-to-keys.markdown

 layout: post
 title: "Keybase, a site for matching handles to keys"
 date: 2014-03-02 00:00:00
+description: keybase.io is a great site for securely associating online handles with PGP keys
 categories: gpg pgp socialmedia twitter github encryption
 ---